pragma-/pbot/README.md

 [Connect4](lib/PBot/Plugin/Connect4.pm) | The classic Connect-4 game.
 [Spinach](lib/PBot/Plugin/Spinach.pm) | An advanced multiplayer Trivia game engine with a twist!
 A question is shown.
 Everybody privately submits a false answer.
 All false answers and the true answer is shown.
 Everybody tries to guess the true answer.
 Points are gained when people pick your false answer!

-#### Modules
+#### Applets
-Modules are external command-line executable programs and scripts that can be loaded as PBot commands.
+Applets are external command-line executable programs and scripts that can be loaded as PBot commands.

 Suppose you have the [Qalculate!](https://qalculate.github.io/) command-line